Didka1/Work-with-frameworks/README.md

 There are many different frameworks.
 Maybe at this moment the most popular is Bootstrap and I really like it, but this time a decided to try something different.
 So here I created simple webpage wit UIkit framework.

 ## Details
-What did I used?
+What did I use?
 * The Uikit grid system to lay out the website.
-* Incorporate: panel, block, article, comment, cover, navigation;
+* I implemented: panel, block, article, comment, cover, navigation;
-* Made a form.
+* I created a form.
 * Some styling:buttons,icons,badges, thumbnail;
 * Some core JavaScript-based widget: dropdown, off-canvas;
 * SASS